eddiesTime/sme_app/gfm_documentation.md

 ...
 ```

-*Code snippet 04: CreateElement Method
+*Code snippet 04: CreateElement() Method
 [\[11\]](https://api.flutter.dev/flutter/widgets/StatelessWidget/createElement.html)*

 In reaction to the `createElement()` method Flutter mounts the
-`StatelessElement` onto the *Element Tree*.
+`StatelessElement` onto the `Element Tree`.
 I will explain what the
-Element Tree is later in the section: [*How does Flutter react to state
+element tree is later in the section: [*How does Flutter react to state
 changes?*](#flutter-does-flutter-react-to-state-changes).
 For now,
 please bear with me.